mockery/mockery/README.markdown

     }

 Mockery ships with an autoloader so you don't need to litter your tests with require_once() calls.
-To use it, ensure Mockery is on your include path and add the following to your test suite's Bootstrap or TestHelper file:
+To use it, ensure Mockery is on your include_path and add the following to your test suite's Bootstrap or TestHelper file:

+    require_once 'Mockery/Loader.php';
     $loader = new \Mockery\Loader;
     $loader->register();